llm-bible/llm-bible.github.io/_publications/barezi2024find.markdown

 bibkey: barezi2024find
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.10226"}
-tags: ['RAG', 'Training Techniques', 'Applications', 'Model Architecture']
+tags: ['RAG', 'Training Techniques', 'Model Architecture', 'Applications']
 ---
 We analyze knowledge-based visual question answering, for which given a question, the models need to ground it into the visual modality and retrieve